Florence Duomo through a window

 Unique Experiences

-Vist Cattedrale Di Santa Maria Del Fiore
+Visit Cattedrale di Santa Maria Del Fiore

 to appreciate Florence’s iconic cathedral

-Stop By Piazzale Michelangelo
+Stop by Piazzale Michelangelo

 to enjoy sweeping, breathtaking views of Florence’s skyline

-Visit Vivoli Gelato
+Indulge in Vivoli Gelato

 one of Florence’s oldest and best gelato shops